1987 Carmarthen District Council election

 An election to Carmarthen District Council was held on 7 May 1987.
 It was preceded by the 1983 election and followed by the 1991 election.
-On the same day there were elections to the other local authorities and community councils in Wales.
+On the same day there were elections to the other district local authorities and community councils in Wales.

 Boundary changes

 A limited number of boundary changes had taken place since the previous election.
 Some wards were also renamed.

 Results

 Abergwili (one seat)

 The ward used to be known as Abergwili and Llanllawddog.
 The winning candidate had represented the SDP-Liberal Alliance at the 1983 election.

 Carmarthen Town North (four seats)

 The ward used to be known as Carmarthen Town Ward One.
 Two of the sitting Labour candidates were de-selected by the party, but stood successfully as independents.

 Carmarthen Town South (two seats)

 The ward used to be known as Carmarthen Town Ward Two.

 Carmarthen Town West (three seats)

 The ward used to be known as Carmarthen Town Ward Three.
 David Crane had been elected at a by-election following the resignation of previous Liberal councillor David Nam.